razz4u/Image-Classification-using-Deep-Neural-Network/README.md

 # Image-Classification-using-Deep-Neural-Network
 Deep learning for Image Classification.

-1. Bulid a Image Classifier using Depp Neural Network for Cat and Dog image classification.
+1. Bulid a Image Classifier using Deep Neural Network for Cat and Dog image classification.
-2. Used Tensorflow`s keras library for construction Depp Neural Network
+2. Used Tensorflow`s keras library for construction Deep Neural Network
 3. This project was build on Google`s Co-laboratory to utilize the GPUs.
 4. In this project the images are store/retrieved from pickle file.